-The Arkel GT-54 has a capacity of 54 liters (3300 cubic inches), a removable tent tube, and pockets galore, these panniers fit our camping gear and much more, and all in a remarkably organized manner.
+The full length Arkel GT-54 has a capacity of 54 liters (3300 cubic inches), a removable tent tube, and pockets galore, these panniers fit our camping gear and much more, and all in a remarkably organized manner.
 There’s never any digging deep into the depths of my bag to locate what I need.
 And it also has a removable butterfly as a bonus.

-Watch our YouTube video for a full visual tour and explanation of the panniers.
+Watch our video for a full visual tour and explanation of the panniers.

 To give an idea of the number of items I can fit into these asymmetrically-designed bags, here’s a list of what I carry between the two: